DucManhPhan/DucManhPhan.github.io/_posts/2019-07-27-MVC-architecture-pattern.md

 ## Wrapping up
 - The GoF do not refer to MVC as a design pattern, but rather consider it a set of classes to build a user interface.
 In their view, it's actually a variation of three classical design pattern: the ```Observer pattern```, ```Strategy pattern```, and ```Composite pattern```.
 Depending on how MVC has been implemented in a framework, it may also use the ```Factory``` and ```Template patterns```.

 - Views and controllers have a slightly different relationship.
-Controllers facilitate views to respond to different user input and are an example of the Strategy pattern.
+Controllers facilitate Views to respond to different user input and are an example of the Strategy pattern.

 - Both the relationship between View and Controller, View and Model is many-to-one.